RhettM1217/osticket-prereqs/README.md

 Back in the osTicket-Installation-Files click VC_redist.x86.exe and agree to all the terms to download.

 <img src="https://i.imgur.com/SRmqQHP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-Install MySQL 5.5.62 when you get to the choose setup screen select typical.
+Install MySQL 5.5.62 when you get to the choose setup screen select typical, after installing launch Configuration Wizard.
 When asked choose Standard Configuration.